vilarj/DomiScan-Mobile/README.md

 The word DomiScan has two meanings:

-- The first part, "Domi", has two meanings: etnicity and purpose.
+- The first part, {+"Domi"+}, has two meanings: etnicity and purpose.
 Domi refers to the Dominican Republic, a country that loves to play Dominoes.
 And, the second meaning refers to the game of Dominoes.

-- The second part, "Scan", refers to a technical feature of the game.
+- The second part, {+"Scan"+}, refers to a technical feature of the game.
 Instead of counting the resulting Dominoes from a match, we will use our phone's camera to scan the dominoes and let the app do all the counting for the players.

 # <a name="Problem"></a> Problem